What is IIM CAT Entrance Exam? - Full Form, Exam Pattern & Toppers list

 2. Data Interpretation and Logical Reasoning (DILR)

-DILR is the second section of the CAT exam, this section tests the analytical, problem solving, and logical reasoning skills of the candidate.
+Data Interpretation and Logical Reasoning(DILR) is the second section of the CAT exam.
+This section evaluates the analytical, problem solving and logical reasoning skills of the candidate.
 This section is of 40 minutes duration in which a total of 20 questions of MCQ and Non-MCQ type are asked.

 2. Data Interpretation and Logical Reasoning (DILR)